-Commerce and Consumer Affairs Minister Paul Goldsmith today announced appointments and reappointments to the External Reporting Board and a reappointment to the Copyright Tribunal.
+Commerce and Consumer Affairs Minister Paul Goldsmith today announced the release of the Responsible Lending Code.

 In the National-led Government, List MP Paul Goldsmith is the Minister for Commerce and Consumer Affairs, and the Associate Minister for ACC.
 This website is funded by The Parliamentary Service and authorised by Paul Goldsmith MP, 107 Great South Rd, Epsom.